SmartTokenLabs/TokenScript/doc/design_paper.md

 A user who is purchasing a 1% property token from Peter's Pride Property recommendation website can be supplied with a rendering and transaction package, signed by the same group of people who created the holding contract of such tokens.
 Therefore the user can purchase assets from any website with a similar level of trust, or purchase it from a WeChat or Facebook private message and know it is the real token being rendered and transacted.

+# Design requirements

+We assert that a descriptive language (Tokenscript) is needed to allow blockchain technology to enable "frictionless markets" and an "integrated web".
+Tokenscript stands for Token Behaviour Markup Language.

+## Address "Frictionless Market" needs

+A *market* is a place where *delivery* versus *payment* happens.
+Blockchain enables this place to rely less on middlemen.
+As this concept are crucial to understand how to design TokenScript, we will define its parts.

+Deliverables: All sorts of things money can buy: assets, goods and services.
+In this context deliverables mean that not a physical good, but an entitlement is transfered.
+This proto-tokenization happened long ago.
+Deliverables can profit immensively from a sophisticated token design as TokenScript provides.

+Payments: All value transfers done with anything currency-like.
+In this context, only programmable currencies like Ether or Dai are relevant.

+Market: Is a concept, not a marketplace.
+A user who checks out on a website is accessing a market.
+She doesn't have to be in a marketplace (e.g. Amazon) to do so.

+Tokenscript provides both *the deliverable* and *the payment* side tokens to "plug-in" to the *market*.
+The difference is important: In the current market architecture both deliverables and payments have to be transfered to the market.
+This does not only add friction and time-lags, but mostly also introduce trusted middle men.
+With Tokenscript payments and deliverables can be directly plugged-in to the market.

+To do, TokenScript must enable tokens to be presented, indexed, transacted, traded, auctioned, combined and so on.

 ### Deliverable side example: 1% property token